How To Earn The Trust of A Feral Cat

 how to gain the trust of a feral cat

-Keep reading to find out how to gain a feral cat’s trust with a fear-free method.
+Keep reading to learn how to gain a feral catโ€™s trust with a fear-free method.

 One word every feral cat understands in every country or language is food.
-Leave a bowl of kibble out for this kitty and some freshwater.
-Perhaps not on the porch or by the door, but in a place the cat can feel safe such as under a bush or in an old shed.
+Leave a bowl of kibble out for this kitty and some fresh water.
+Perhaps not on the porch or by the door, but in a place the cat can feel safe, such as under a bush or in an old shed.
 Just be aware that leaving cat food out around your house can attract other feral cats and animals like raccoons and opossums.
-Stick with the kibble form and stay away from wet food as it doesn’t keep for long.
+Stick with the kibble form and avoid wet food, as it doesnโ€™t sit out too long.

-Once the feral cat has figured out that food and fresh water are available, start moving the dishes closer to the house or hang outside while the cat is around.
+Once the feral cat has figured out that food and fresh water are available, move the dishes closer to the house or place them outside while the cat is around.
 Start talking to this kitty and give it a name.
 Over time, they will start to realize you are not a predator.
 Place the dishes on the patio and read a book while he or she comes to eat.
 You can also toss them a treat or two.
-Perhaps a catnip-filled toy—feral cats still like catnip, so that could be enjoyable!
+Perhaps a catnip-filled toyโ€”feral cats still like catnip, which could be enjoyable!

 how to earn the trust of a feral cat

-After time, the feral cat will start coming closer and closer to you.
-It is important not to rush the process or you will end up taking 5 steps backward.
-Feral cats are considered prey animals and most of the time will run when they feel they are in danger.
-Keeping the atmosphere quiet is important.
-Keep your patience because it is going to take time and effort to gain a feral cat’s trust.
+After some time, the feral cat will start coming closer and closer to you.
+It is important not to rush the process, or you will take 5 steps backward.
+Feral cats are considered prey animals and, most of the time, will run when they feel they are in danger.
+Keeping the atmosphere quiet is essential.
+Keep your patience because it will take time and effort to gain a feral catโ€™s trust.

 The cat will become more and more acquainted with you.
 They will start to come and sniff your foot or your hand.
-It is important not to make any sudden movements or the cat will run for cover.
-Do not try to pick the cat up, let them come to you.
-Hopefully, after time they will rub against your leg or hand – that’s when you’ve hit bingo.
-When a cat rubs their face on you, in a sense they are claiming you.
+It is essential not to make sudden movements, or the cat will run for cover.
+Do not try to pick the cat up; let them come to you.
+Hopefully, after some time, they will rub against your leg or hand – thatโ€™s when you hit bingo.
+When a cat rubs their face on you, they are claiming you.

 Spend at least a few minutes every day with your new feral cat friend.